-We had 43 operating locations as of December 31, 2009.
-We acquired one company that operates as an individual location during 2010.
-During the year, we consolidated five companies into other operations.
-As of December 31, 2010, we had 39 operating locations.
+We had 39 operating locations as of December 31, 2010.
+We acquired one company that operates as an individual location during 2011.
+During the year, we consolidated two companies into other operations.
+As of December 31, 2011, we had 38 operating locations.
 Acquisitions are included in our results of operations from the respective acquisition date.
-The same-store comparison from 2009 to 2010, as described below, excludes the results of the two companies acquired on December 31, 2009 and the company acquired during 2010.
+The same-store comparison from 2011 to 2010, as described below, excludes the results of EAS, acquired during 2011, and the first seven months of 2011 for ColonialWebb, which was acquired during 2010.